smazzin/elevateheating/content/ac-repair-and-maintenance.md

 - $135.00 for our service diagnostic
 - $100.00 an hour for AC repair after the diagnostic

 Reach out to us right away to schedule air conditioning repair or maintenance services.
-We service the Portland, OR area, including:
+We service the Portland metro area, including:

 - Aloha
 - Banks
+- Beaverton
 - Bethany
-- Beaverton
 - Cornelius
 - Forest Grove
 - Hillsboro
 - North Plains
+- Portland